abisola-joy/abisola-joy/README.md

 - **Techniques**: Collaborative filtering with Pearson correlation, Cosine similarity, and Minkowski distance.

 - **Key Contributions**:
-  - Designed and implemented an interactive recommendation engine to generate personalized book recommendations.
+  - Designed and implemented an interactive recommendation engine to generate personalised book recommendations.
   - Built a user-friendly interface for browsing recommendations and viewing details.
   - Ensured efficient handling of missing data and system errors for robust performance.